cythnn/cythnn/README.md

 - iterations: the number of times to pass over the corpus for training

+- downsample: parameter used by DownSample to reduce word occurrences based on their frequency.
+When set to 0, DownSample removes itself from the pipeline.

 During learning, the model is accompanied by a Solution object, which is accessible from Cython in nogil (for fast parallel processing).

 Pipes